rjshvjy/puvi/.dev-index/code_usage_report.md

 ### items
 - Used by modules: material_writeoff, purchase, sku_production, sku_outbound
 - Files: 4
-- Functions using this table:
-  - create_outbound in puvi-backend/puvi-backend-main/modules/sku_outbound.py

 ### javascript
 - Used by modules: validation